Which certification is best for you?

 In any case, we can objectively say that the study material options you can get for the NSCA CSCS are a bit lackluster in terms of quantity and variety.

-We would like to imagine there would be a bit more academic support, even without membership privileges.
+We would like to imagine there would be a bit more academic support, even without membership privileges for a potential candidate.

-As you will soon learn, the CSCS is one of, if not the hardest exam you can take for certification.
+As you will soon learn, the CSCS is one of, if not the hardest exams you can take for certification.
+The information and content NSCA covers includes a lot of topics and great detail.

 To make the exams easy to pass, Trainer Academy has its premium MVP study packages ready to give you an exam pass guarantee.

-Using the study techniques such as the spaced repetition flashcards, mnemonics, practice exams to help you learn at your pace and reduce your study time by 50%.
+Using the study techniques such as spaced repetition flashcards, mnemonics, and practice test questions to help you learn at your pace and reduce your study time by 50%.

 Exam Layout and Passing Grade

-Exam content for the NSCA certified strength and conditioning coach is divided into two sections which you have to pass individually to achieve an overall pass.
+The NSCA CSCS exam is divided into two sections, which people have to pass individually to achieve an overall pass.

 This essentially makes it two exams in one, or rather, two subtests that constitute one exam.